Associate Dean Pro Tem for Educator Workforce Development

 Ruben E. Hinojosa Regents Professor in Education

-As the Associate Dean for Diversity and Inclusive Excellence, Dr. Salinas guides the College of Education across all areas that address the university and the college’s focus on equity.
-Supporting college-wide as well as faculty and student lead initiatives that reflect the school’s commitments to inclusivity, Salinas works to ensure the college's Signature Impact Areas remain central to our efforts.
+As the Associate Dean Pro Tem for Educator Workforce Development, Dr. Salinas guides the College of Education across all areas that address the university and the college’s focus on equity.
+Supporting college-wide as well as faculty- and student-led initiatives that reflect the school’s commitment to inclusivity, Salinas works to ensure the college’s Signature Impact Areas remain central to our efforts.
 Salinas is also involved in student recruitment and success programs that are fundamental to preparing undergraduates for Texas public schools and health and activity pathways.

 Since her arrival at UT Austin in 2002, Salinas has served as chair of the Department of Curriculum and Instruction and cohort coordinator in the Social Studies Secondary Education Urban Teacher Education Program.
 She also teaches in the ESL/Generalist Elementary and Elementary Bilingual & Bicultural Teacher Education Programs.